Skip to main content

 Remediation

-Retry the scan again to check if issue persists.
+Retry the scan to check whether the issue persists.

 If the issue persists, follow these steps to avoid changes to issue count:

-• Check for flaky pages in your website that frequently face timeouts and 404 errors.
+• Check for flaky pages on your website that frequently face timeouts and 404 errors.

 • Consider improving load times of your webpages by following best practices.

-• Fix 404 errors in your website by adding redirects.
+• Fix 404 errors on your website by adding redirects.

 Root cause and explanation